“What works for your child is what makes the choice right"

 My oldest daughter Kaye was diagnosed with a profound bilateral hearing loss bilaterally at 2 years of age.
 Her loss was progressive; only a mild loss in one ear at birth.
 I remember clearly the day the audiologist told me she had a profound hearing loss.
 I felt overwhelmed, afraid and alone.
 However, I share with you that her hearing loss has not defined or limited her life.
 She attended mainstream classes in our home school district with support services that enabled her to be successful.
-We were blessed to have early interventionists and teachers who offered guidance and support during our journey, and I want to am giving back to our community and offer by offering hope and encouragement to families.
-I am excited to be a part of the incredible Hands & Voices Guide by Your Side program.
+We were blessed to have early interventionists and teachers who offered guidance and support during our journey, and I enjoy giving back to our community and offer by offering hope and encouragement to families.
+I am excited to be a part of the incredible Louisiana Hands & Voices Guide by Your Side program.

 Guide By Your Side program coordinator